-The Infrastructure Investment and Jobs Act's (IIJA) and previous legislation, known as Moving Ahead for Progress in the 21st Century, or MAP-21, placed a major emphasis on managing and measuring the performance of the surface transportation system.
+The Infrastructure Investment and Jobs Act's (IIJA) and previous surface transportation legislation placed a major emphasis on managing and measuring the performance of the surface transportation system.
 The IIJA maintains this commitment.
 The national Federal Aid Highway Program performance goals established by Congress for highway systems are: